AilinLuca/ailinluca.github.io/_posts/Udemy Notes/2021-03-21-ultimate-2021-webdev-bootcamp-ejs.markdown

 - layouts are just ejs files with HTML snippets in the views folder
 - include them on other ejs pages with `<%- include("header"); -%>`
+- These partials are usually nested within a folder called "partials" inside the "views" folder

 ---